Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 - Malnutrition, chronic illnesses, and prolonged exposure to antibiotics, corticosteroids, or other immune-suppressive drugs and anticancer chemotherapy/radiotherapy.

-- Hospitalized patients (hospital-acquired pneumonia- HAP) and those intubated/on ventilator (ventilator-associated pneumonia – VAP).
-These are high-risk groups for pneumonia with opportunistic and resistant organisms.
+- Hospitalized patients and those intubated or on a ventilator are high-risk groups for pneumonia with opportunistic and resistant organisms, and the pneumonia is designated hospital-acquired pneumonia (HAP) and ventilator-associated pneumonia (VAP) respectively.

 - Aspiration (mouth or stomach contents entering lungs) can cause pneumonia (aspiration pneumonia) especially in people with decreased consciousness (like due to alcohol abuse), swallowing problems, poor oral hygiene and those on tube feeds.